-The guidelines are designed to conform to Section 2925 (6) of the Public Authorities Law and the Investment Guidelines for Public Authorities and Regulation 2 NYCRR (Part 203) issued by the Office of the State Comptroller.
-Section 2925 (6) of the Public Authorities Law requires each public authority to annually prepare and approve an investment report which describes the Authority's investment guidelines and any amendments to the guidelines, investment policies and procedures, the results of the annual independent audit, the Authority's investment income and a list of the fees associated with those investments, as well as commissions or other charges paid to each investment banker, broker, agent, dealer and advisor.
+Section 2925(6) of the Public Authorities Law and the Investment Guidelines for Public Authorities and Regulation 2 NYCRR (Part 203) issued by the Office of the State Comptroller require each public authority to annually prepare and approve an investment report that describes its investment guidelines, amendments to the investment guidelines, the results of an annual independent audit, its investment income and a list of the fees associated with those investments, as well as commissions or other charges paid to each investment banker, broker, agent, dealer and advisor.

-The report for this fiscal year is supplemented by a "Review of Investment Performance" to provide the Members with a comprehensive and detailed report of the Authority's investment portfolio, investment strategy and earnings performance for the fiscal year and a market commentary.
+The investment report for FY13 (the "Investment Report") is supplemented by a "Review of Investment Performance" to provide the Members with a comprehensive and detailed report of the Authority's investment portfolio, investment strategy and earnings performance for the fiscal year and a market commentary.

-The attached report is being presented to you in accordance with this requirement.
-After the Members approve the report, it will be submitted and/or posted to:
+Accordingly, attached please see the Investment Report and Guidelines.
+After the Members approve the Investment Report and Guidelines, it will be submitted and/or posted to:

-- 1. NYS Division of the Budget,
+- 1. NYS Division of the Budget;

-- 2. NYS Department of Audit and Control,
+- 2. NYS Department of Audit and Control;

 - 3. NYS Comptroller;

-- 4. NYS Public Authorities Information Reporting System (PARIS)
+- 4. NYS Public Authorities Information Reporting System (PARIS);

-- 5. The Authority website
+- 5. The Authority's website;

-- 6. The Chairmen and ranking Minority Members of the
+- 6. The Chairmen and ranking Minority Members of the:

 - a.
 NYS Senate Finance Committee;

 - b.
-NYS Assembly Ways and Means Committee
+NYS Assembly Ways and Means Committee.